 Try some Listerine.

 A household trick that many people aren’t aware of is putting some Listerine into a spray bottle, spraying your child’s plastic toys, and then using an old (but clean) toothbrush to get into the toy’s crevices.
-Not only will it clean the items, but being that many of us gargle with Listerine, it will be safe for your child should they put their toys in the mouth (again).
+Not only will it clean the items, but since many of us gargle with Listerine, it will be safe for your child to put their toys in the mouth (again).

 Put them into the dishwasher.